We are committed to protecting your personal data and we consider privacy to be fundamental to our relationship with you.

-What is personal information?
+What is personal data?

 Who we are

-Jordan/Zalaznick Advisers, Inc. (“JZAI”), JZ Asset Management LLC (“JZAM”), JZ International Ltd (“JZI”), Jorza International España, S.L. (“JIE”) and JZ Asset Management UK LLP (“JZAM UK”) (together the “Group”, the “Firm”, “we”, “us”) are controllers of personal information you provide to us.
-If you have any questions about this Privacy Notice or the information we hold about you, please contact the Firm’s compliance team using the details set out below:
+Jordan/Zalaznick Advisers, Inc. (“JZAI”), JZ Asset Management LLC (“JZAM”), JZ International Ltd (“JZI”), Jorza International España, S.L. (“JIE”) and JZ Asset Management UK LLP (“JZAM UK”) (together the “Group”, the “Firm”, “we”, or “us”) are each a “controller” of personal data you provide to us.
+That means we decide the “how” and “why” of the processing of your personal data.